jwilsh/Bellabeat_Case_Study/README.md

 ![TotalStepsPerDay](https://github.com/jwilsh/Bellabeat_Case_Study/assets/98908958/25579329-f587-435d-83fc-e94a80a782b4)

-From the chart we are able to see that
+From the chart we are able to see that during the week, Tuesday was the most active day and that Saturday was the busiest day on the weekend.
+We can also note that Friday was by far the least active day of the week.

 ### Calories vs. HoursLogged
 The next visualisation compares the amount of calories burned for every hour logged.